 To celebrate National Hot Chocolate Day, many cafes and restaurants offer specials and discounts on hot chocolate.
 Some people like to make their own hot chocolate at home, experimenting with different flavours and toppings like marshmallows, whipped cream, and cinnamon.
 Others prefer to cosy up with a good book or a movie and enjoy a warm cup of hot chocolate as a comforting treat on a cold winter day.

-Facts about National Hot Chocolate Day
+Top 8 Facts for 2026 National Hot Chocolate Day in Canada

 In the News and Trending in Canada for National Hot Chocolate Day